holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/09_turtles/lesson_plan.md

 ### Actual Lesson

 - Reflection
-    - String functions
-    - if, if/else, if/elif/else
     - Loops
+        - Iteration loops
+        - Range loops
     - What's been hard?
     - What's been interesting?
+- TIL review
-- How do we think about loops
+- How do we think about loops?
-    - Iterating through a list of things
+    - Same pattern being repeated over and over
     - Various analogies
         - Go to school learn, go home
-    - Some example "real life" programs
-        - Have them come up with stuff
-        - Loop as a hiking trail
 - Loops in Python
     - For loops
     - Bunch of examples
+        - Iteration loops
-    - Iterates through
+        - Range loops
+    - Today going to focus on range loops
+    - Next class focus on iteration loops
 - Turtles
     - Famous way to teach programming
+        - Developed in the 1960's as a way to teach programming
+        - Little "turtle" that you control
+    - This kids a huge fan of turtle programming
         - https://www.youtube.com/watch?v=CMNry4PE93Y
-    - Little "turtle" that you control
-- Handle out classwork
-    - Read through
+- Turtle problem on the board
-    - Show examples of:
+    - Show a square
-        - How to comment out code
-        - How to exit screen
+    - Could do: forward, left, forward, left, forward, left, forward, left
+    - Fold it: how?
+- Talk through worksheet
 - Go!

+### Homework

+- Finish Grok 6.4

 #### Possible Extensions